-4.2 Stairway Merging
+4.4 Stairway Merging

 This test expands the stair merging problem discussed by Galea et al., 2008.
-The paper categorizes two stair merging geometries: "adjacent" and "opposite" defined by how the floor occupants merge at the landing relative to the occupants descending the stairs (Figure 54).
+The paper categorizes two stair merging geometries: "adjacent" and "opposite" defined by how the floor occupants merge at the landing relative to the occupants descending the stairs (Figure 64).
 We have added a third "open" geometry in which the floor has direct access to the exit stair.

-a.
-Adjacent b.
-Opposite c.
-Open Figure 54: Categorization of stair merging geometries.
+Figure 64: Categorization of stair merging geometries.
 The arrows indicate the "up" direction on the stairs, not the flow direction.

-The width of the stairs was 1.5 m and solutions were made for corridor widths of 1.0 and 1.45 m (Figure 55).
+The width of the stairs was 1.5 m and solutions were made for corridor widths of 1.0 and 1.45 m (Figure 65).
 The first floor is at Z =1.6 m and the second at Z=3.2 m.
 The rise/run of the stairs is approximately 7/11 with a total stair length of 2.97 m.
 For this stair, the SFPE guidelines give a speed that is 77% of the free walking speed.

-Figure 55: Stair merging geometry.
+Figure 65: Stair merging geometry.
 The arrows indicate the "up" direction on the stairs, not the flow direction.

-Typical results for the merging behavior for the adjacent geometry with corridor widths of 1.0 and 1.45 m are shown in Figure 56.
+Typical results for the merging behavior for the adjacent geometry with corridor widths of 1.0 and 1.45 m are shown in Figure 66.
 For the default occupant dimensions, the 1.0 m narrow corridor requires a "staggered" walking pattern while the wider corridor enables "side by side" walking.
 As a result, the floor flow is more dominant for the wider entry corridor.

-The merging ratios and exit flow rates for all cases are shown in Figure 58 and Figure 59.
+The merging ratios and exit flow rates for all cases are shown in Figure 68 and Figure 69.
 In the "open" geometry, the floor flow dominates the merging behavior.